fakeid30/BlackpearlFAQ/FAQ.md

 The current system does not inform the poster about their post getting rejected.
 If you post something worthless, we won't even inform you in PM.

 ### Q: Why is the like button not visible to me?
-**A**: If you are a new user you need to post an introduction to be able to get access to rest of the forum, you can view posts but cannot react to them unless you post your intro.
+**A**: If you are a new user you need to post an [introduction](https://blackpearl.biz/intro/) to be able to get access to rest of the forum, you can view posts but cannot react to them unless you post your intro.

 ### Q: What is the meaning of "YOU HAVE INSUFFICIENT PRIVILEGES TO REPLY HERE."?
 **A**: This happens because you are under "Registered" or "Boomers" user group and can not give likes or post replies in other members threads;
 If you would like to access these sections you have contribute on the forum to get Pirate Tag; Pirate group can be purchased from [shop](https://blackpearl.biz/shop/) with 75 pearls.

 ### Q: I purchased BlackPearl Gsuite from the shop.
 Can someone help me how to use it?
-**A**: You will soon receive credentials(mail and temporary password) for the GSuite account in your PM from Admin.
+**A**: You will soon receive credentials (mail and temporary password) for the GSuite account in your PM from Admin.
 GSuite is like any other edu/Gmail account, with unlimited storage and capability of making team drives!
 All you have to do is to log in to Google and change password.

 ### Q: How to check how many pearls I have?
 Who is the wealthiest user?
-**A**: [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who the richest user is, and all the pearls you won/spent.
+**A**: [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who the wealthiest user is, and all the pearls you won/spent.

 ### Q: I just created a thread/post but can't see it posted.
 **A**: If you are a registered user or lower anything you post will be waiting for approval from a Moderator.
 Once approved, the post will become available on the forum.